 There are 5 staff in school trained to be Dog Handlers – although there are many more staff who would love to take responsibility too!
 Our five staff were specially chosen because they work closely with our pupils, in a wider pastoral role.

-Badger is a mixed breed, with a very unique appearance – she has one blue eye and one brown eye!
 Although quite rare in humans, heterochromia (the scientific term for different coloured eyes) is fairly common in dogs.
 She is 3 years old, and has lived with Mrs Hall, Mr Hall and Rowan (currently Y5) since she was 4 months old.
 Badger was found on the streets in Bosnia as a starving puppy, so she finds the luxury of life at The Birley Academy absolutely wonderful!

 Badger is a very common presence in our Integrated Resource, where Mrs Payling helps our pupils working in the IR to learn about responsibility, empathy, and developing confidence, as well as listening to pupils read and enjoying being brushed and walked!

-Mouse is also a mixed breed, but a little bit smaller than Badger.
 She is completely black, with even her eyes being so darkest brown that they look black too!
 Mouse is almost 2 years old.
 Mouse was also rescued from the streets of Bosnia, but she was lucky to be found with her mum and litter-mates.
 She came to live with Mrs Hall and family when she was around 3.5 months old.

 Mouse is much more timid than Badger, and so likes to spend much of her time supporting in the attendance and safeguarding team with Mrs Calvert and Mrs Shelley, where she is brilliant at hopping onto the lap of pupils who need someone to talk to, or to comfort them.
 She definitely has favourite pupils, and staff – and takes a little time to trust grown-ups – but is much more comfortable and trusting of our pupils!